owncloud-archive/documentation/developer_manual/general/codingguidelines.rst

 * Fixes go directly to master, nevertheless they need to be tested thoroughly
 * New features are always developed in a branch and only merged to master once they are fully done
 * Software should work.
 Only put features into master when they are complete.
 It's better to not have a feature instead of having one that works poorly.
-* When you are finished, use the merge request function on Github.
+* When you are finished, use the merge request function on Github to create a pull request.
 The other developers will look at it and give you feedback.
+You can signify that your PR is ready for review by adding the label "5 - ready for review" to it.
 You can also post your merge request to the mailing list to let people know.
 See `the code review page for more information <../bugtracker/codereviews.html>`_
 * Decisions are made by consensus.
 We strive for making the best technical decisions and as nobody can know everything, we collaborate.
 That means a first negative comment might not be the final word, neither is positive feedback an immediate GO. ownCloud is built out of modular pieces (apps) and maintainers have a strong influence.
 In case of disagreement we consult other seasoned contributors.
 * We need a signed contributor agreement from you to commit into the core repository (apps don't need that).
 All the information is in our `Contributor agreement FAQ <http://owncloud.org/contribute/agreement/>`_.